Forms of dacryocystitis include acute, chronic, acquired, and congenital dacryocystitis.

-Chronic dacryocystitis is an infection or inflammation of the tear sac, typically due to chronic nasolacrimal duct obstruction, that occurs gradually over time, persists for a long period of time, and may lead to an overgrowth of bacteria.
-Chronic nasolacrimal duct obstruction may be due to repeated infection; chronic inflammatory debris in the lacrimal system; dacryoliths, or stones, that form in the inner part of the tear duct; and diseases, such as Wegener’s granulomatosis, sarcoidosis, and systemic lupus erythematosus (i.e. SLE).
+Chronic dacryocystitis is an infection or inflammation of the tear sac that occurs gradually over time and persists for a long period of time.
+A common cause includes chronic nasolacrimal duct obstruction, which may be due to repeated infection; chronic inflammatory debris in the lacrimal system; dacryoliths, or stones, that form in the inner part of the tear duct.
+Autoimmune diseases, such as Wegener’s granulomatosis, sarcoidosis, and systemic lupus erythematosus (SLE) can predispose to chronic dacryocystitis.

 Acquired dacryocystitis typically results from repeated trauma; surgeries; medications; and neoplasms, or abnormal masses of tissue.
-The most common traumas resulting in nasolacrimal duct obstruction are nasoethmoid fractures and endonasal and endoscopic sinus procedures.
+The most common traumas resulting in nasolacrimal duct obstruction are nasoethmoid fractures, caused by high-impact anterior force to the nose.
+Endonasal and endoscopic sinus procedures can very rarely cause damage to the lacrimal sac.
 Ophthalmic medications commonly associated with acquired dacryocystitis are timolol, pilocarpine, dorzolamide, idoxuridine, and trifluridine.
 Oral medications that are commonly associated with acquired dacryocystitis are fluorouracil and docetaxel.
-The most commonly associated neoplasms, or abnormal growth of tissue, include lacrimal sac tumors and benign papillomas, or overgrowth of epithelial tissue.
+The most commonly associated neoplasms include lacrimal sac tumors and benign papillomas, or overgrowth of epithelial tissue.

 Congenital dacryocystitis is typically due to membranous obstruction in the distal nasolacrimal duct.
 Prior to birth, the nasolacrimal system is filled with amniotic fluid, and if the amniotic fluid fails to drain from the nasolacrimal system, it can become infected within a few days, resulting in dacryocystitis.